Your Business Blog Should Create Clients, Brand You Uniquely, and Develop Loyalty

 Funnel Customers into Your List

 Depending on your business, building a customer list online should be one of your key business objectives.
-If your social media initiatives are structured correctly, your website includes high quality blog content, the links are strategically placed, and the appropriate automation in place, you will have an excellent opportunity to build a solid customer list.
+If your social media and other digital marketing initiatives are structured correctly, your website includes high quality blog content, the links are strategically placed, and the appropriate automation in place, you will have an excellent opportunity to build a solid customer list, and generate sales leads.

 Final Words and Your Take Away